-There are times when to understand or appreciate something so genuinely exceptional, you have to had witnessed the absolute worse.
-There is no question the lack of representation of black people in high profile roles in Hollywood has been as of late, well documented.
-By the year 2016, only 32 African Americans have even won an Oscar, and only four times was it for leading Actor and only once for best actress.
+There are times when to understand or appreciate something genuinely exceptional, takes witnessing the absolute worse.
+There is no question about the lack of black representation in high profile roles in Hollywood as of late, has been well documented.
+By the year 2016, only 32 African Americans have even won an Oscar, and only four times was it for best Actor and only once for best actress.

-Perhaps only one time was any of those performances a person of color in a positive role.
+Come to think about it in only one of those roles where a person of color won, were they in a positive role.

-For years’ movie studios and directors have insulted black people but only including one “token” black, who consequently was usually killed off fairly early on in the film.
-It was like a prank, so noticeable that seems to be in a “How to make a movie handbook.”
+For years’ movie studios and directors have insulted black people but only including one “token” black, who consequently was usually killed off fairly early on into the film.
+It was like a prank, so noticeable, that it seems to be in a “How to make a movie handbook.”

 Sometimes making matters worse, trying to write black characters with no advisory or influence of actual black people.
 So they spoke in jive, with a bad attitude.